 India is a very stratified society, a big melting pot consisting of smaller melting pots.
 There are people at the top who cannot be disrespected by anybody, and people at the bottom who can be victimized by anybody, and countless intermediate levels.

 In India some people got annoyed with the 'status quo' and forced entire 'specialized' police stations designed to handle rape victims and consisting of only women.
 That does not reduce the number of rapes overall, nor does it have any effect on human trafficking at higher levels, but it does allow effective legal recourse for those victims that specifically go to those police stations.
-More significantly, none of those women who go to those police stations are raped by male police officers, an otherwise common occurrence.
+More significantly, none of those women who go to those police stations are raped by male police officers, an otherwise common occurrence in many countries.